Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

-like chopsticks; ask, before act; look, before leap; make a mistake, and you s/lose/gain/ fewer mental health points; positivity is like evolutionary tiers puzzle game example; you have to 100% a tier to climb the ladder, it's not necessarily progressive (a chess intelligence can't win nots, and not-nots; t³), and a "buggy" (socially experimental) intelligence serves as a reminder (and a jackpot; both positive, negative, neutral,..) an early tier: you have a button to check solution #training_wheels a later tier: the button is removed, and you gain fewer mental health points if you use it again, even for testing software; the same rules apply to every discipline; get it right the first ttime #hill_climbing no blindspots = no cheaters a potential problem, where popularity measures contribution; good for entertainment, bad for evil troublemakers, probably bad for science,.. ratings, and feedback, are ~
+like chopsticks; ask, before act; look, before leap; make a mistake, and you s/lose/gain/ fewer mental health points; positivity is like evolutionary tiers puzzle game example; you have to 100% a tier to climb the ladder, it's not necessarily progressive (a chess intelligence can't win nots, and not-nots; t³), and a "buggy" (socially experimental) intelligence serves as a reminder (and a jackpot; both positive, negative, neutral,..) an early tier: you have a button to check solution #training_wheels a later tier: the button is removed, and you gain fewer mental health points if you use it again, even for testing software; the same rules apply to every discipline; get it right the first ttime #hill_climbing #mindfield no blindspots = no cheaters a potential problem, where popularity measures contribution; good for entertainment, bad for evil troublemakers, probably bad for science,.. ratings, and feedback, are ~